DigitalByAli/DOCSY/src/ui/file.md

 # File

-The examples below are based on the following models:
+The example below is based on the following models:

 ```ts
 export class Product extends Entity {